itsxwang/software-development/Computer-Science-Core/OS/Linux/allBasicAndImportantCommands.md

 - [split file in linux](https://youtu.be/Byx4sgLR88E?si=we5MHjGmEtMjbGBc&t=2207)

 - [search word and show matching content(show line in which pattern is present) from a file](https://youtu.be/Byx4sgLR88E?si=f6yQUC1hCcfV5lQP&t=2307)
+    - `grep -v "pattern" <filename>`: will show lines in which pattern is not present
     - use `egrep` command, for more complex regex patterns, like for search multiple words in file
     - We can also Use `egrep` (and `grep`)  without pipe , `egrep "pattern" <filename>`